 The Company does not intend to sell these available-for-sale securities, and it is not more likely than not that we will be required to sell these securities prior to recovery of their amortized cost basis.
 Based on the Company's review of these available-for-sale securities, the unrealized losses as of December 31, 2023 and 2022 were primarily due to changes in interest rates and not due to increased credit risks associated with specific securities.
 The Company has no allowance for credit losses as of December 31, 2023 and 2022.
-No realized net gains or losses were recognized during the year ended December 31, 2023.
-During the years ended December 31, 2022, and 2021, the Company recognized (\$86,000) and \$2,000, respectively, of realized net gains (losses) in the accompanying statements of operations and comprehensive loss.
+No realized net gains or losses were recognized during the year ended December 31, 2023, and 2021, the Company recognized (\$86,000) and \$2,000, respectively, of realized net gains (losses) in the accompanying statements of operations and comprehensive loss.